-Apache Tomcat is a popular open source application server.
+Apache Tomcat is a popular open source application server used on Red Hat Enterprise Linux (RHEL), Ubuntu Server, other Linux distributions, MacOS, and Windows Server.
 One of the most critical best practices for securing Tomcat is to configure SSL/TLS (HTTPS) using a trusted certificate from your enterprise CA or commercial CA. Most of the documentation found online on how to configure SSL/TLS for Tomcat provides instructions for creating a self-signed certificate.
 Self-signed certificates are not secure and should be avoided.

 Tomcat requires certificates and their associated key and CA trust be bundled into a JKS or PKCS12 file, both of which are supported by CertAccord Enterprise.
 This procedure describes how to use CertAccord Enterprise to create and automatically renew X.509 certificates for Tomcat.
 The certificates are created/issued by a Microsoft ADCS Certificate Authority and managed by CertAccord Enterprise.